 What to include in your policy:

 Action Item: Draft a formal Goal Statement and include it in your Employee Handbook.
 Keep the language positive, accessible, and focused on ability rather than disability.
-Emphasize management’s commitment and sincerity, and review it with every employee as part of their onboarding process.

 If you are establishing a team, consider including an HR representative, a frontline supervisor, and a member of senior management to ensure the program has leadership support.